openjdk/guide/src/index.md

 ### 5. Get acquainted with local process

-Even though we strive to unify how things are done within the OpenJDK, different areas and projects in the OpenJDK may have slight variations in how they work.
+Even though we strive to unify how things are done within OpenJDK, different areas and projects in OpenJDK may have slight variations in how they work.
 Some of these differences are highlighted throughout this guide, some aren't.
 If you're new to an area, make sure you understand local differences before you proceed.
-Ask your sponsor who should be your main point of contact through your first developer experience in the OpenJDK.
+Ask your sponsor who should be your main point of contact through your first developer experience in OpenJDK.

 ## Why is my change rejected?